maziac/DeZog/documentation/Usage.md

 ##### Memory Editor

-In the memory viewer you can edit indivdual memory values with a double-click on the value.
+In the memory viewer you can edit individual memory values with a double-click on the value.
 You can now enter the new value as hex, decimal, bin or even as a math formula.

 Any changed value wil be updated automatically in all memory views.